Weight Loss Calculator by Goal Date

 Keep up Physical Activity

-Now that your weight is down, concentrate on becoming a more active person in general.
-Your activities no longer revolve around dropping inches from your waistline, but staying active and avoiding sedentary activities is a great way to keep your body healthy without constantly worrying about a weight relapse.
+Now that you've dropped the pounds, concentrate on becoming a more active person in general.
+Your activities no longer revolve around dropping inches from your waistline, but staying active and avoiding sedentary activities is a great way to keep your body healthy without constantly worrying about a relapse.

 Pick your hobbies around their activity level.
 Rather than sitting around and watching television for entertainment, get an audiobook from the library and take a long walk.
 Stretch out your new leanness in a yoga class.
 Learn to build things, or get started on some of those DIY home improvement projects you've been meaning to do.
 Even something as simple as taking the stairs at work or parking far away from the entrance in the store parking lot adds small bits of physical activity to your daily life that add up over the course of the week.

 Don't forget about the gym, either.
 By now, you've probably developed a pretty serious workout routine, so keep up that momentum.
 If you fall out of the routine, getting back into it will be harder.
 Your body is already used to being active, so stay where you are and take advantage of your newfound health.
-Keep getting in your cardio and your weight training because these things will not only help maintain your weight, they'll also ensure your health for years to come.
+Keep getting in your cardio and your strength training because these things will not only help maintain your current body mass, they'll also ensure your health for years to come.